awhitbeck/usercode-JHU/MELA/README.txt

  gSystem->AddIncludePath("-I/$ROOFITSYS/include/");
 .L ../PDFs/RooXZsZs_5D.cxx+
 .L ../src/AngularPdfFactory.cc+
+.L ../PDFs/RooqqZZ_JHU.cxx+
 .L MELA.C+

 addDtoTree("nameOfYourFile")

-Where nameOfYourFiles is the name of the file which contain your tree.
+Where nameOfYourFiles.root is the name of the file which contain your tree.
 A new file will be created containing a new tree where the value of LD has been added.